1RandomDev/showly-oss/README.md

 ## Issues & Contributions

-Feel free to post problems with the app as Github [Issues](https://github.com/michaldrabik/showly-2.0/issues).
+Feel free to post problems with the app as Github [Issues](https://github.com/1RandomDev/showly-oss/issues).

-Features ideas should be posted as new GIthub [Discussion](https://github.com/michaldrabik/showly-2.0/discussions).
+Features ideas should be posted as new Github [Discussion](https://github.com/1RandomDev/showly-oss/discussions).

 Pull requests are welcome.
 Remember about leaving a comment in the relevant issue if you are working on something.